A Simple Guide to Investing in Gold

 You can also buy gold digitally through Gold Exchange Traded Funds (ETF), and Sovereign gold bonds.

-Millennials are also taking a different approach to invest in gold, and are investing in mining companies.
+Millennials are also taking a different approach to investing in gold, and are investing in mining companies.
 Some prefer this method of gaining exposure to gold as mining companies often produce cash flows, dividends, and tax advantages on gains back to young investors.

 In many ways working similarly to standard debit cards, when a purchase is made, the value of gold in your account is transferred over to the card provider.

 Disadvantages of investing in gold

 Along with potential benefits, as with any investment there are risks to consider.

 - Central banks could adopt policies to strengthen their currency against gold

 - When buying physical gold there is the risk that the gold could be stolen or damaged

 - With digital gold, it is possible to over-leverage, causing margin calls